leonlinsx/minimal-mistakes/_posts/2020-05-05-Megan-OConnor.md

   - right now we have pod seating in most classrooms before university, and then lecture halls in universities
   - how i think layouts will change is there'll be more space between people,
     - group work will take new forms,
     - we'll also see people at home more used to how to interact.
-You could even do shared experiences withe people using screens
+You could even do shared experiences with people using screens

 *LL - The change in physical layouts seems a temporary measure to me.
 Just as restaurants can't survive at half capacity, I don't think most schools can either*